-Focused Review
+Focused Review:

 Each student's focused review materials will be created based upon the questions the student missed.
 Required time spent completing focused review is dependent on the score and missed items.
-A higher score on the assessment would means less focused review materials are available and less time would be required for focused review.
+A higher score on the assessment would mean less focused review materials are available and less time would be required for focused review.

-A student scoring level 3 would require a minimum 1 hour Focused review for each topic missed.
-The student would complete and active learning template and/or identify three (3) critical points to remember
+A student scoring level 3 would require a minimum 1- hour Focused review for each topic missed.
+The student would complete an active learning template and/or identify three (3) critical points to remember for each topic missed.

-A Remediation Template will be used to log the time and material reviewed.
-This is to be handwritten and submitted prior to the next assessment.
-Focused reviews must be completed and include all requirements to receive the 8 points.
+An ATI Remediation Template will be used to log the time and material reviewed.
+This is to be handwritten by the student and submitted prior to the next ATI assessment.
+Focused reviews must be completed and include all requirements to receive the points.
 No partial credit will be awarded.
-Focused reviews will be submitted on a Remediation Template.